clarkezone/selfhostinfrablog/_posts/2022-06-05-integration-tests-okteto.md

 I've experimented with Okteto for a couple of use cases, firstly debugging code that integrates with the cluster API such as the job management logic.
 Secondly, using Okteto as a mechanism for running integration tests that depend on kubernetes.

+Challenges

+1) Unit tests require environment variables to be set.
+Those are currently not checked in, need to add .previewd_test.env
+2) In machine settings, need to alter the path to point to the location in tree (can settings use %USERPROFILE?)
+3) Because files are synced into Okteto, there is no git presense there hence need to hard code gitroot
+4) Tests don't have an incluster mode hence necessary to hard code incluster mode
+5) Can't start namespace watchers on either specific or default namespace.
+This may be because i need a cluster role binding
+7) Okteto cloud.. debugging takes around 10 seconds to start

 If you are inteterested in following along, grab the prevewd repo.
 You can then try running one of the unit tests as follows:

 1. thing